 As a result, diet and exercise habits have become established, and the number of participants who are experiencing positive effects has steadily increased.

 Additionally, from this fiscal year, we introduced the Challenge 8 program to enhance and augment health conditions throughout our group.

 Our no-smoking activities support people wishing to quit smoking through the low-cost provision of products that help in this regard and assistance with the cost of external help*6.

 *6 Cost assistance is supported by health insurance associations.

 Mental Health Initiatives

 Toyota Boshoku is taking steps to maintain the mental health of members in collaboraiton with the human resources function through education on the topic to new recruits, new managers and supervisors, supporting return to work for those who have taken leave, and establishment of a consultation center.
-Stress checks have been undertaken at all Toyota Boshoku plants since fiscal 2018, with a 92.3% response rate.
-Members with high stress levels are interviewed and improvements are made in the necessary workplace environment as part of efforts to avoid mental health problems.
+Stress checks have been undertaken for all Toyota Boshoku members since fiscal 2017, with a 96.5% response rate in fiscal 2020.
+For high-stress departments, efforts to prevent mental health issues include improving the workplace with the cooperation of an internal psychological counselor and external organisations.

 In collaboration with Advantage Risk Management Co., Ltd., Toyota Boshoku has developed a Supporters Letter program and Counselling Service.
 These are efforts to deal with the anxiety and stress caused by working from home and other behavioural restrictions due to COVID-19.